February 28, 2017

 - In large bowl, mix cooked brown rice, egg and Parmesan cheese.

-- Add parsley, salt, pepper, onion powder, and cumin.
+- Add roasted garlic paste, parsley, salt, pepper, onion powder, and cumin.
 Roll mixture into small balls.

 - Mix breadcrumbs and smoked paprika in another bowl.